TEACHING FED BY RESEARCH

 Give our students a solid foundation of knowledge, reinforced by our research.

-Teach our students to decode this new world, to learn about the complexity, to develop their critical skills.
-To understand, to learn, to experiment, to test… to act.
+Teach our students to decipher this new world, to learn about the complexity, to develop their critical skills.

 Promote interdisciplinarity, creativity, collective intelligence.

-To work alongside our students on their personal journey, to help them understand what they must do to move forward with passion and commitment.
+To work alongside our students on their personal journey, to help them understand what they should do to move forward with passion and commitment.

 All courses classroom-based